raspberrypilearning/dancing-unicorn-rainbow/en/step_9.md

 [[[generic-scratch-add-sprite-from-file]]]

-+ If you want to draw your own unicorn in Scratch, click below for instructions:
++ If you're going with option 3, click below for instructions on how to draw your own unicorn in Scratch:
 [[[generic-scratch-draw-sprite]]]

 ### Unicorn costumes

 Your unicorn needs **costumes** to be able to dance.
 A costume is one of a set of appearances of a sprite, which means sprites can change their look by changing costumes.
-Therefore, costumes can be used to make a sprite look like it's moving and create an animation.
+Therefore, you can use costumes to make a sprite look like it's moving whenever you want to create an animation.

 Here, we will be creating a dancing unicorn animation, so each costume will represent a dance move of your unicorn.